torstenboettjer/nixpkgs_data/README.md

 ## Start the Server

-The server depends on the GIN framework.
-In case it is not installed, the following command is required before the start.
+**Step 1:** The GIN framework is required, in case it is not installed, execute the following command:

 ```bash
 go get github.com/gin-gonic/gin
 ```

-When GIN is installed it is started with:
+**Step 2** Started the server with

 ```bash
 go run main.go